 - Decreased blood supply to the placenta before birth, which may lead to a small baby.
-Estimated fetal size of over

-9 lb (4.1 kg) to 10 lb (4.5 kg) or more.
-A maternal disease or condition that may be made worse by the stress of labor.
-One example is
+- A maternal disease or condition that may be made worse by the stress of labor.
+One example is heart disease.

 - A placenta that is blocking the cervix (placenta previa).
 For more information, see the topic Placenta Previa.

-Open sores from active genital herpes near the due date, which can be passed to the fetus during vaginal delivery.
-Infection with
+- Open sores from active genital herpes near the due date, which can be passed to the fetus during vaginal delivery.

 Many cesarean deliveries are planned ahead of time for women who have had a cesarean in the past.
 Medical reasons for a planned repeat cesarean may include: